xonawebsite/express-app-kit/README.md

 Right now, it just features a short way to create an express app.

+# The Goal
+I just want to say this: I'm a Rails fan for many reasons...

+Express app kit comes as an inspiration after asking "How to make express more like rails?".

+The idea is to make possible to create AND manage a project with a CLI commands (maybe you're thinking in `express-generator` right now (and yeah, me too, but, I want to make something twice better, imagine to create a MVC api with database integration and JWT auth already included)).

+This library is the very early start point to my plan.
+This library will provide several tools to make developers' life easier, initially reducing the amount of code needed to get an express app up and running at least 4 times.

+Next step is to add database and authentication helpers, so the developer can add database support (ideally) with one line.

 ## Installation
 Use your preferred package manager to install it in your project: